-- + The repairs are deemed the clients responsibility as set out in the Residential Tenancy Agreement, Clients Handbook and Fact Sheets eg a blocked drain caused by children's toys, foreign items or foodstuffs being put in the drain/sink/ - + The repairs are the result of neglect and/ or damage to the property by the client, household members or visitors, including the clients failure to report a serious maintenance issue to Housing Plus eg to report any loose tiles in shower which may lead to water damage to walls and flooring or report damage to property eg holes in walls/broken window. - + The repairs are required at the termination of the tenancy which are deemed the clients responsibility eq carpet cleaning/yard maintenance/ - + There is evidence of persistent misuse of the emergency repair service by the client, and a warning letter has been
+- The repairs are deemed the clients responsibility as set out in the Residential Tenancy Agreement, Clients Handbook and Fact Sheets eg a blocked drain caused by children's toys, foreign items or foodstuffs being put in the drain/sink/ toilet. - The repairs are the result of neglect and/ or damage to the property by the client, household members or visitors, including the clients failure to report a serious maintenance issue to Housing Plus eg to report any loose tiles in shower which may lead to water damage to walls and flooring or report damage to property eg holes in walls/broken window. - The repairs are required at the termination of the tenancy which are deemed the clients responsibility eg carpet cleaning/yard maintenance/ cleaning.